Pregnant Feral Cat

 The enormous cat overpopulation problem is partially caused by cat owner’s failure to spay or neuter their cats.
 Unspayed cats that spend time outside are highly likely to become pregnant.
 Whether owned, stray, or feral, these cats and their surviving kittens continue to mate, and the offspring from those matings continue to mate.
 Unspayed females can become pregnant by one or more of their non-neutered male kittens.
 A pregnant female cat and her descendants can account for the births of several hundred kittens in just a few years.

-Animal rescue groups, humane societies, and TNR (trap-neuter-return) groups are overwhelmed in trying to control cat overpopulation, and “kitten season”, which extends for a long part of each year and many geographical areas, is met with dread by these groups.
+Animal rescue groups, humane societies, and TNR (trap-neuter-return) groups are overwhelmed in trying to control cat overpopulation, and “kitten season”, which extends for a long part of each year in many geographical areas, is met with dread by these groups.
 They know this year‘s kitten crop will be responsible for the death of last year‘s kittens or older cats at shelters.
 There simply isn’t enough space to house all of them, and something must give.
 It’s a matter of supply and demand and young kittens are in the highest demand.

 Spaying a rescued pregnant cat can help contain the overpopulation problem.
 There are simply too few homes for the huge number of homeless cats.
 Preventing an unplanned litter may also help prevent the deaths of the living cats and kittens.
 Even when a pregnant female cat is adopted by the finder, and there are good homes waiting for her kittens, some people view each of those kittens as being indirectly responsible for the death of a shelter cat or kitten that might have been adopted into one of those homes.